jedisct1/elimac/README.md

 This is an experimental implementation for x86_64 and ARM64 CPUs with AES extensions, leveraging precomputation.

-Untested, do not use for anything serious.
+WIP, untested, do not use for anything yet.

 ## Benchmarks